refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ```

-Also you need to add `v3LegacyAuthProviderCompatible: true` to your auth hooks to continue using the `authProvider@v3` in your project.
+Additionally, you need to add `v3LegacyAuthProviderCompatible: true` to your auth hooks in order to continue using `authProvider@v3` in your project.

 ```ts
 import { useLogin } from "@refinedev/core";